* Websites linked below are maintained by individual organizations.

 The Louisiana Law Review was established to encourage legal scholarship in the student body, act as an incentive to and provide a method of training in individual research, contribute to the development of the law by scholarly criticism and analysis, foster the study of civil and comparative law, and serve the bar of the state by comments on and discussion of current cases and legal problems.
 It is edited by a board of student editors, with faculty cooperation.
 The Law Review selects student editors by considering first-year academic performance and participation in an annual writing competition.

-The mission of OUTlaw is to create a climate at the LSU Paul M. Hebert Law Center in which it is safe and comfortable to be openly lesbian, gay, bisexual, transgender, or an ally (“LGBT”).
+OUTlaw’s mission is to create a climate at the LSU Paul M. Hebert Law Center in which it is safe and comfortable to be openly lesbian, gay, bisexual, transgender, or an ally (“LGBT”).
 OUTlaw seeks to create an atmosphere of acceptance and comfort, instill justice, and combat discrimination based on sexual orientation, gender identity, and gender expression.
 The organization exists to provide support and a sense of community while simultaneously engaging in political activism and advocacy.
+Follow them on instagram @lsuoutlaw.

 Phi Alpha Delta is an international legal fraternity that fosters legal education and the profession, not only in law schools, but also in undergraduate universities, high schools and even in elementary schools.
 P.A.D. pursues a plan to promote and enhance the image of the law student and the legal profession in the general community.